 - Please indicate that this manuscript is your original work, not submitted elsewhere, and has not appeared elsewhere.

 - Conflict of interest—Please indicate whether you have a conflict of interest (financial, affiliation or otherwise) related to the material in the blog.
-For example, let us know if you were paid to write the blog, or have a grant from a company or foundation to write on this topic, or you have a position with a company.
+For example, let us know if you were paid to write the blog, or have a grant from a company or foundation to write on this topic, or you have a position with a company in which you profit.

 - If your blog includes information about a patient case, please include documentation that the patient, family, and attending physician have been notified and given permission for the case to be presented here.

-- We post a graphic with each Blog Post—If you have an appropriate image for your blog, please attach it (.jpg, .png, .psd at 300ppi, approx. 500MB).
+- If you have an appropriate image for your blog, please attach it (.jpg, .png, .psd at 300ppi, approx. 500MB).
 If the image is not yours, please include signed permission from the creator for us to post this image.
 Editorial staff has the right to use, or not use, any submitted graphic images and may post the text with an image of their own choosing.

 - Blogs should be submitted as attachments to email@example.com